rust-lang/cargo/src/doc/src/reference/unstable.md

 * Tracking Issue: [10519](https://github.com/rust-lang/cargo/issues/10519)
 * RFC: [#3231](https://github.com/rust-lang/rfcs/pull/3231)

-The `-Z asymmetric-token` flag enables the `cargo:paseto` credential provider which allows Cargo to authenticate to registries without sending secrets over the network.
+The `-Z asymmetric-token` flag enables the `cargo::paseto` credential provider which allows Cargo to authenticate to registries without sending secrets over the network.

 In [`config.toml`](config.md) and `credentials.toml` files there is a field called `private-key`, which is a private key formatted in the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) and is used to sign asymmetric tokens